-In AI planning, symbolic language-based planning using logic formulations such as Planning Domain Definition Language (PDDL) [1] has been effective in generating valid plans across various domains.
+In the field of AI planning, symbolic language-based planning using logic formulations such as Planning Domain Definition Language (PDDL) [1] has been effective in generating valid plans across various domains.
 Such use of symbolic language in robotic task planning is traced back to the Shakey robot project in the early 1970s using STRIPS [2].
 However, since the time complexity of these symbolic planners is known to be PSPACE-hard [3], solving long-sequential tasks in domains with extensive search spaces using these symbolic planners is intractable, making their practical application to robot task planning limited.
-Recently, Large Language Models (LLMs) have shown advantages as autonomous robot task planners and their ability to leverage commonsense knowledge and generalization capabilities [4].
+Recently, Large Language Models (LLMs) have shown advantages as autonomous robot task planners due to the short inference time compared to symbolic planners and their ability to leverage commonsense knowledge and generalization capabilities [4].

 At a high level, the use of LLMs for task planning is divided into treating LLMs as a policy model (known as L-Policy) or as a world model (known as L-Model) [4].
-L-Policy exploits the commonsense knowledge of LLMs to query proper policy for a given state directly.
-At the same time, L-Model utilizes LLMs as a simulation model of the world to query the state of the world as a result of executing an action or a policy.
+L-Policy exploits the commonsense knowledge of LLMs to directly query proper policy for a given state, while L-Model utilizes LLMs as a simulation model of the world to query the state of the world as a result of executing an action or a policy.
 However, despite their strengths, LLMs suffer from token inefficiency and correction inefficiency [5], often generating hallucinated action sequences and failing on complex tasks [6].
 To address the limitations of current LLM-based task planners, we propose a novel neuro-symbolic task planner that leverages LLMs as both L-Policy and L-Model to solve a long-sequential robotic task.
 Our planner is significantly faster than symbolic planners and more accurate than LLM-based planners.